COR-OPT/SuperPolyak.py/README.md

 # What is SuperPolyak doing?

-SuperPolyak is inspired by _Newton's method_ taught in first-year calculus.
+SuperPolyak is inspired by _Newton's method_, which is taught in first-year calculus.
 Newton's method attempts to find the root of a single-variable function by repeatedly applying the following two steps:

 - Construct the tangent approximation of $f$ at the current iterate
 - Declare the next iterate to be the root of the tangent approximation.